digitalcredentials/status-service-github/README.md

 ## Summary

-Allocates a [revocation status position](https://www.w3.org/TR/vc-status-list/) for a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/), adds the position to the credential, and returns the credential.
+A microservice (running as a nodejs express app) that allocates a [revocation status position](https://www.w3.org/TR/vc-status-list/) for a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/), adds the position to the credential, and returns the credential.
 The status position can later be used to revoke the credential.

 Implements two http endpoints: